by Rod D. Martin

 As you know, I am a Christian.
 I think some people would also consider me an intellectual, and I am certainly not satisfied, nor have I ever been, with fairy tales.
 So I have always taken the same approach to my beliefs on these matters that I would on a business decision, a legal matter, or an experiment in a lab.

 I’m not going to attempt to reproduce that here.
-I just want to make it clear up front that while I believe God is a person and the He interacts with us in a personal way, mysticism has never had much appeal for me.
+I just want to make it clear up front that while I believe God is a person and that He interacts with us in a personal way, mysticism has never had much appeal for me.
 Is the supernatural real?
 Certainly, and we would believe that — regardless of what we might call it — if we were atheists.
 The very idea of a multiverse (now so popular in physics) assumes not only one but an infinite number of existences beyond our own.
 Every science fiction show now seems to hypothesize higher powers that “seeded the Earth with life” or something similar.
 So the idea that there might be a Creator, or forces we would perceive as miraculous, is hardly unique to religious thinking.
 Just talk to Stephen Hawking, or go watch Interstellar.
 The only difference is in what you believe about the nature of such things.

 We can get into that another time (and it would be a lot of fun, I think, to do so).
 For today, let’s lay out some presuppositions, which are important to understand what I’m going to say.